 Hard tissue augmentation is performed to recreate adequate bone contouring prior to dental implants or other tooth replacement procedures.
 Prior to the procedure, the area will be numbed.
 An incision is made and the gum is lifted away to expose the bony defect.
 A bone graft obtained either from another site within the mouth or a donor source is placed in the area receiving the graft.
 The site is then closed with sutures.

-Healing time varies by patient and the size of the area repaired, but generally lasts between four and six months.
+Healing time varies by patient and the size of the area repaired, but generally lasts between four and six months, to schedule an appointment contact us today.